A relation between zip stacks and moduli stacks of truncated local shtukas: Preliminaries on Loop Groups and group action data

-This section is mainly about gathering some necessary def{i}ni{t}ions and results from elsewhere.
-We shall also establish some conventions and notat{i}on to be followed hereafter.
+This section collects basic definitions and results on loop groups and on group action data—two largely distinct topics—while also establishing the notation and conventions that will be used throughout the subsequent discussion.

-\subsection{Loop groups}
+\subsection{Loop Groups}

-Let $k$ be a field and $G$ a reductive group over $k$.
-In this subsection, we first recall the definition of the loop group $\mathcal{L} G$ resp. the positive loop group $\mathcal{L}^+G$ of $G$, and some of their basic properties.
-The representability of a subfunctor of $\mathcal{L} G$ is proved shortly af{t}er that.
+Let \( k \) be a field and \( G \) a reductive group over \( k \).
+In this subsection, we recall the definitions of the loop group \( \mathcal{L} G \) and the positive loop group \( \mathcal{L}^+ G \), along with some of their basic properties.
+The representability of a subfunctor of \( \mathcal{L} G \) is proven shortly thereafter.